datastaxdevs/ai-evaluation-langflow-phoenix/README.md

-# ai-evaluation-langflow-phoenix-
+# ai-evaluation-langflow-phoenix

-Using Langflow and Arize Phoenix for rapidly developing and evaluating a RAG chatbot.
+This repository shows how to use Langflow and Arize Phoenix to evaluate AI flows build in Langflow for accuracy and log the experiment results to Phoenix.